 361.10.3 Policy

-No UAS purchase, use and/or operation may be conducted by faculty, staff, students, auxiliaries or third parties (including, but not limited to, consultants, volunteers, contractors, vendors, or suppliers) on, or around University property, whether acting on behalf of the University or not, whether on or off Cal Poly property, without: 1) prior review and approval by the University’s UAS Committee; 2) approval by the FAA (such as a COA and/or other authorization or exemption applicable to UAS operation) if needed; and 3) review and approval by the University’s Flight Readiness Committee.
+No UAS purchase, use and/or operation may be conducted by faculty, staff, students, auxiliaries or third parties (including, but not limited to, consultants, volunteers, contractors, vendors, or suppliers) on, or around University property, whether acting on behalf of the University or not, whether on or off Cal Poly property, without: 1) prior review and approval by the University’s UAS Committee; and 2) approval by the FAA (such as a COA and/or other authorization or exemption applicable to UAS operation) if needed.
 UAS use and/or operation by faculty, staff, students, or third parties on University property, including but not limited to recreational or hobby flight of model aircraft, is prohibited, except as approved by the UAS Committee.
 Use and/or operation means no take-offs, landings, or operations of any kind from University property or on behalf of the University on non-University property.

 The University, in carrying out its educational, research, and service missions, may make use of UAS, when such operations are conducted in compliance with applicable FAA regulations, state and federal laws and University policies.
 As a “governmental instrumentality for the dissemination of knowledge and learning,” some Cal Poly UAS operations qualify as Public Aircraft Operations (PAO).
 Other Cal Poly UAS operations may not qualify as PAO, and must be conducted as civil aircraft operations.
 It is the responsibility of the operator to determine whether the specific operation qualifies as PAO or civil, and to comply with all relevant FAA regulations, and this policy.